The Toronto Lobbyist Registrar ensures the public disclosure of lobbying activities and oversees the regulation of lobbyists’ conduct.

 The Toronto Lobbyist Registrar of the City of Toronto maintains the first public, online municipal lobbyist registry in Canada and regulates the conduct of lobbyists in the City.

 The Lobbyist Registrar is one of the City’s four Accountability Officers.
 He performs his duties in an independent manner and is accountable to Council.
-(Chapter 3, Accountability Officers, of the Toronto Municipal Code sets out the policy and administrative framework for the Accountability Officers of the City of Toronto.
+(Chapter 3: Accountability Officers, of the Toronto Municipal Code, sets out the policy and administrative framework for the Accountability Officers of the City of Toronto.
 Article IV deals with the Lobbyist Registrar.)
-To learn more about the Lobbyist Registrar, please see the Registrar’s biography elsewhere in this section.
+Learn more about the Lobbyist Registrar in his biography.

 We promote and enhance the integrity of the City’s decision making by displaying lobbying activities to the public and regulating lobbyists’ conduct.